amsdamsgram/playground/README.md

-# mindmint
+# mindmint :herb:

-This is a React project that I use to play with libraries I might not use at work.
+This is a React project that I use to play with libraries I might not use at work but I am interested in.

 ## Tested
 - [x] [create-react-app](https://github.com/facebookincubator/create-react-app)